torvalds/linux/Documentation/i2c/gpio-fault-injection.rst

 ================

-Here, we want to simulate the condition where the master under test loses the bus arbitration against another master in a multi-master setup.
+Here, we want to simulate the condition where the master under test loses the bus arbitration against aanalther master in a multi-master setup.

 "lose_arbitration"
 ------------------